 4. Remnants (Postdrome)

 Remnants are the residual leftovers from the migraine.
 It’s a sore sensation where the pain was located.
-Some people even experience problems in their thought process —you know, the “that-neuron-just-doesn’t-want-to-fire” feeling, otherwise known as “brain farts.”
-This phase of the migraine is called the postdrome, and can last one to several days.
+Some people even experience problems in their thought process—you know, the “that-neuron-just-doesn’t-want-to-fire” feeling, otherwise known as “brain farts.”
+This phase of the migraine is called the postdrome and can last one to several days.

 While there are several schools of thought on this issue, the general consensus is that migraines are neurovascular events starting in the brain and spreading to the blood vessels.
 They are typically the result of blood vessels in the brain constricting and then dilating too quickly.
-New scientific evidence has shown this constriction and subsequent dilation is triggered by a drop in serotonin levels.
+New scientific evidence has shown this constriction, and subsequent dilation is triggered by a drop in serotonin levels.

-Serotonin is the “feel good” neurotransmitter that affects mood, pain sensation by the brain, and sleep.
+Serotonin is the “feel good” neurotransmitter that affects mood, pain sensation in the brain, and sleep.
 When serotonin levels drop, the blood vessels in the brain constrict and then dilate rapidly.
 This dilation is what triggers the migraine; however, the fundamental cause of migraines remains a mystery.

 Both sleep and exercise are the brain's reset button.
 Exercise also raises serotonin levels while causing the release of endorphins, the brain's painkillers.

 There is much debate over possible migraine triggers.
 Stress, food (including chocolate and MSG), fatigue, hunger, weather changes, and hormones are just a few of the possible triggers.
 Menstruation is typically blamed for migraines in women, as is pregnancy and menopause.
 Scientific research has not been able to consistently prove a connection between these triggers and migraines, however.